 Infections

-Serious and sometimes fatal infections have been reported in patients receiving other JAK inhibitors.
+Serious and sometimes fatal infections, including opportunistic infections, have been reported in patients receiving other JAK inhibitors.

 Baricitinib is associated with an increased rate of infections such as upper respiratory tract infections compared to placebo (see section 4.8).
 In rheumatoid arthritis clinical studies, combination with methotrexate resulted in increased frequency of infections compared to baricitinib monotherapy.